Chrysoblephus puniceus: Biology

-Chrysoblephus puniceus ('golden-eyed purple'), also known as the slinger seabream, is a species of sea bream from southern African waters, ranging from Zavora, Mozambique to Coffee Bay in the Eastern Cape, from the shallows to a depth of 130m.
-Slingers are the only protogynous hermaphrodite in the Natal area, with females becoming male at approximately 5 years or 38 cm.
+Chrysoblephus puniceus is the only protogynous hermaphrodite in the Natal area, with females becoming male at approximately 5 years or 38 cm.
 Subsequently, these now-male individuals can often grow to 55 cm in length.
 In theory, this reproductive system leads to most offspring being fathered by just a few individuals, which would lead to decreased genetic diversity and inbreeding depression.
 However, comparisons with the ecologically similar (but gonochoric) santer sea bream indicate similar levels of genetic diversity and effective population size over historic timescales.